Ahmed-Eldably/neural_modelling_24/readme.md

 Also, the plots are already saved in each folder.

 ## References
-   * Rescorla, R. A., & Wagner, A. R. (1972).
-"A theory of Pavlovian conditioning: Variations in the effectiveness of reinforcement and nonreinforcement."
    * Wilson, W. J. (2012).
 The Rescorla-Wagner Model, Simplified.
 Albion College.
 Disponible en:< http://webcache. googleusercontent. com/search.
    * Rescorla, R.A., 1972.
 A theory of Pavlovian conditioning: Variations in the effectiveness of reinforcement and non-reinforcement.
 Classical conditioning, Current research and theory, 2, pp.64-69.
    * Dayan, P., & Abbott, L. F. (2005).
 Theoretical neuroscience: computational and mathematical modeling of neural systems.
 MIT press.